lakshayknows/sentiment-analysis-the_exorcist_series/README.md

-Got it 🚀 Let’s turn your README into something polished, engaging, and internship-ready — while still showing off the technical depth of your project.
-Here’s an enhanced version that adds clarity, structure, and some flair without overloading:

----

 # 🎬 Sentiment Analysis of *The Exorcist* Series Reviews

 This project is a submission for an **NLP internship assignment**.
 It demonstrates an **end-to-end sentiment analysis workflow** — from **scraping raw reviews** to **preprocessing, template engineering, and model interaction** with Hugging Face via **LangChain**.